kieranbarker/to-do-list/README.md

-# To-Do List
+# To-Do Lists

 A simple to-do list app written in vanilla JS and built with state-based UI.
+It lets you add/edit/delete items and supports multiple lists.

 My twelfth and final project for the [Vanilla JS Academy](https://vanillajsacademy.com/) ❤️